mdmahmudun/Webscrapping/README.md

+<h3> 1.
+First install all the libraries needed:
+'''
+  pip install -r requirements.txt
+  '''

-For running the App, run the following code in your terminal: <br>
+<h3> 2.
+For running the App, run the following code in your terminal: </h3><br>
+'''
 streamlit run app.py
+'''